-The percentage of adults in Pittsburg who are college-educated is close to the national average for all communities of 21.84%: 19.84% of the adults in Pittsburg have a bachelor's degree or advanced degree.
+The education level of Pittsburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.84% of adults 25 and older in Pittsburg have a college degree.

 The per capita income in Pittsburg in 2010 was $24,767, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $99,068 for a family of four.
 However, Pittsburg contains both very wealthy and poor people as well.

 Pittsburg is an extremely ethnically-diverse city.
 The people who call Pittsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Pittsburg, accounting for 40.40% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pittsburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pittsburg include Irish, Italian, English, and French .

 Pittsburg also has a high percentage of its population that was born in another country: 32.17%.